mas-bandwidth/netcode/STANDARD.md

 * If a client with the client id contained in the packet source address is already connected, ignore the packet.

 * If the connect token has already been used by a different packet source IP address, within some limited history (perhaps a sliding window history of encrypted private connect token hmacs), ignore the packet.

-* Otherwise, add the connect add the connect token + packet source IP address to the limited history of connect tokens.
+Otherwise, add the connect add the connect token hmac + packet source IP address to the limited history of connect tokens.

 * If the server is full, respond with a _connection denied packet_.